technolion/CoinbaseBot/README.md

 * If a coin has been averaged down on the last available step and then reaches the configurable recovery profit level (`profitLevelForRecoverySale`, e.g. 1), then a recovery sale is initiated to free funds and lower risk.
 * The bot records reached profit levels per held coin.
 These levels are configurable (`profitLevels`)
 * If the market price of a held coin drops below the previous profit level and if this level is equal or higher than the configurable minimum profit level (`minimumProfitLevelForRegularSale`), the bot sells the coin, cashing in the profit.
+* If a coin is held longer than a week and the current price is below the average purchase price, the bot sells the coin accepting the following losses:
+  * after 1 week with 1% loss
+  * after 2 weeks with 2% loss
+  * and so on.
+This can be configured with `negativeProfitLevels`.
-* If a stop loss sale is done, the bot halts any new purchases until the whole market recovers (the average price increase over 24 hours for all configured coins is higher than `marketRecoveryPercent`)
+* If a coin underpasses the stop-loss price, the bot halts any new purchases until the whole market recovers (the average price increase over 24 hours for all configured coins is higher than `marketRecoveryPercent`)
 * The bot always uses the average purchase price for a coin, when comparing against market prices.
 For example
   * A coin was bought for 100 UDSC
   * The market price falls to 97 USDC (3% to the initial purchase price) triggering a second purchase of the same coin (averaging down).
 The average purchase price is now 98 USDC.